What are the minimum requirements to apply for position of Cadet, CHP?

-What are the requirement to pass the Physical Ability Test (PAT)?
+What are the requirements to pass the Physical Ability Test (PAT)?

 Applicants must pass all components of the PAT to continue to the next phase of testing, the Written Exam.
 To successfully pass the PAT, applicants must complete the following components.

-- Complete a 1.5 mile run in under 13 minutes and 35 seconds
+- Complete a 1.5 mile run in 15 minutes or less

 Failure to complete any component of the PAT will result in automatic disqualification and will end the applicants hiring process.
 Applicants will be able to reapply in the next exam cycle.